domesticatedviking/skinnydip/README.md

 http://facebook.com/groups/prusacommunity

-# This tool is experimental.
-Use it at your own risk!
+# This tool is experimental, unmaintained, deprecated, and does not always work consistently.
+Use it at your own risk -- better yet, use SuperSlicer!
 Tested with the following versions of Slic3r PE:
 * 1.41.2+linux64
 * 1.42.0-alpha7+linux64